 Did you know..?
 You can make your own "rosemary herbal tonic" for hair that's soft and smooth, calming any itching down and revitalizing your scalp!
 (Check out the DIY recipe listed below!)

-Rosemary used to be one of grandma's favourite herbs for hair growth – you know, before it was artificially remastered into a synthetic powder that many streamline companies still use today.
+Rosemary used to be one of grandma's favourite herbs for hair growth – you know, long before it was remastered into a synthetic powder that many streamline companies still use today.
 Grandma was right, as we should all be using it a lot more often for beautiful locks and healthy scalps!

 Rosemary stimulates hair growth, increases hair shine, and relieves irritated scalps.
 The essential oil extracted from rosemary is a concentrated way you can also use it to soothe your scalp – just make sure you diluted first with some jojoba or olive oil, and rub all over your scalp before washing off with the most natural cleansers nature has provided (ours, of course!).